-Warding Maneuver (4) – A reaction bonus to AC when someone is hit, with a worst case scenario of resistance to the damage?
-This is a great feature only held back by needing to be within 5ft of your allies, and using your Con modifier.
-On the one hand this is a good thing: the higher your Con, the more HP you have to tank with!
-On the other, this is a secondary stat that isn’t flashy to increase, unlike stats which use attacks or skills.
+Warding Maneuver (4) – A reaction bonus to AC when someone is hit, with a worst-case scenario of resistance to the damage?
+This is a great feature only held back by needing to be within 5ft of your allies and using your Con modifier.
+On the one hand, this is a good thing: the higher your Con, the more HP you have to tank with!
+On the other, this is a secondary stat that isn’t flashy to increase, unlike stats that use attacks or skills.

 Hold the Line (5) – This feature contains a part of the Sentinel feat and allows you to take a swipe at someone trying to run past you, or maneuver around you.
 This is fantastic not only as a tool to keep people from passing you, but also to give you an opportunity to mark a monster who’s just trying to run past you to the squishy allies you’re protecting.

 Ferocious Charger (2) – Very thematic for a subclass themed around being mounted, but it doesn’t make the cut.
 You won’t always have the opportunity/space/movement to move ten feet before an attack, that attack won’t always hit, and even if it does, Strength is typically a strong monster save.
 When you pull this off, it can be combat-changing as you would follow it with at least two attacks at advantage, but in general, this isn’t an ability you can reliably use, and that makes it bad.